SAP-archive/fundamental-vue/README.md

 ## Fundamental Vue in 5 Minutes or less

-A minimal working Fundamental Vue app can look like this: Paste the following snippet in your `<head>`-tag:
+A minimal working Fundamental Vue app can look like following.
+You can just copy that in to a single html file and then open it in a browser.

 ```html
 <!DOCTYPE html>